Access Community Health Centers, Inc. job in Madison, WI

 The following licensure(s), certification(s), registration(s), etc., are required for this position.
 Licenses with restrictions are subject to review to determine if restrictions are substantially related to the position.

-Basic Life Support (BLS) certification awarded within three months of hire.
+Minimum Required: Basic Life Support (BLS) certification awarded by the American Heart Association (AHA) within 90 days of hire.

 Equal Opportunity Employer